The number of languages with maximum state complexity: Complexity of languages and operations

-\end{proof} When $b=2$ and $c$ is larger, Theorem \ref{general} corresponds to automatic complexity of equivalence relations on binary strings as studied in \cite{MR3712310}.
-When $b=c$, we have the case of $n$-ary operations on a given finite set, which is of great interest in universal algebra.
+\begin{definition} Let us say that an IDFA $M$ accepts $f:[b]^n\to [c]$ if $M$ accepts the function $f^+:\Sigma^*\to [c]$ with $f^+(x)=f(x)$ if $x\in [b]^n$, and $f^+(x)=0$ otherwise.
+The \emph{state complexity} of $f:[b]^n\to [c]$ is the minimum number of states of an IDFA accepting $f:[b]^n\to [c]$, and is denoted $\sc(f)$. \end{definition} Note that \Cref{dec17-21} says that $\sc(f)=\sc(f^+)$.
+For $c>b=2$, $\sc(f)$ corresponds to automatic complexity of equivalence relations on binary strings as studied in~\cite{MR3712310}.
+The case $b=c$ is that of $n$-ary operations on a given finite set, which is of interest in universal algebra.